kocdigital/Carbon/Carbon.MassTransit/README.md

 //Use a user-friendly and sensible destination name such as **MyIntegrationApi**, this destination name can be targeted
 //by your request sender so that you request finds this responder well services.AddAsyncRequestResponsePatternForResponder<ExternalDataConsumer>(Configuration, "MyIntegrationApi");
+//Or use this overload to add multiple responders
+//services.AddAsyncRequestResponsePatternForResponder<ExternalDataConsumer>(Configuration, new string[]{"MyIntegrationApi", "MyIntegrationApi2"});

 ```
 **5a.
 Send your request from requestor API (Async)**